General Safety

 A new loss control program often produces a flurry of activities — many departments are involved, and there is a high degree of participation by all employees.

-A safety committee is an important tool to have for any organization, that are focused on making the workplace safer can make a big difference for any company.
+A safety committee is an important tool to have for any organization.
+The committee focuses on making the workplace safer, which can make a big difference for any business.

 Whether we feel it or not, all electrical and mechanical equipment radiates heat.
 Infrared scanning can help keep small issues from turning into huge problems.